Last minute beachclub offers

 On non-inclusive evenings you can grab a snack from the beach bar, enjoy a bbq or take a 10-15 minute stroll into town, where there's a good selection of restaurants.

-Choose from twin, double, family rooms and apartments with one or two bedrooms plus a lounge area.
-There are also 11 two-bedroom cabins with large wooden verandas.
+Choose from twin, double, family and interconnecting rooms.
+There are also 34 two-bedroom cabins with large wooden verandas.
 Five of the cabins have sea views, the private veranda is just a stone’s throw from the beach, ideal if you love to wake up to the sound of waves lapping the shore.

 There’s lots for families with inclusive Neilson run kids’ clubs for children from two to 17 years.
 Make sure your children don't miss out, pre-book before you go to secure a space in the club they want.